michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 > I learnt from Nancy Duarte to:
  - Talks/Articles are more effective as stories
- - Frequently compare what is with what could be; to rail in the audience on the vision/objective.
+ - Frequently compare "what is" with "what could be"; to rail in the audience on the vision/objective.
  - Involve the audience: create avenues for applause, laughter or marvel at some points (Be a Yoda guiding the audience in the experience)
  - Touch on topics that resonate with the audience
  - End on a high note (with a solid call to action, draw something out)